Compartment syndrome

 Acute compartment syndrome with blister formation in the arm of a child

-• Paresthesia (altered sensation) – A person may complain of "pins & needles", numbness, and a tingling sensation.
-This may progress to loss of sensation (anesthesia) if no intervention is made.[16]
+• Paresthesia (altered sensation): A person may complain of "pins and needles," numbness, and a tingling sensation.
+This may progress to loss of sensation (anesthesia) if no intervention is made.[17]

-• Pallor and pulselessness – A lack of pulse rarely occurs in patients, as pressures that cause compartment syndrome are often well below arterial pressures.
-Absent pulses only occur when there is arterial injury or during the late stages of the compartment syndrome, when compartment pressures are very high.[5]
-Pallor can also result from arterial occlusion.[citation needed]
+• Pulselessness: A lack of pulse rarely occurs in patients, as pressures that cause compartment syndrome are often lower than arterial pressures.[5]
+Absent pulses occur only with arterial injury or late-stage compartment syndrome, when pressures are very high.[5]

 Chronic